JonasFockstedt/JonasFockstedt/README.md

  🔭 I'm currently looking into private data analysis projects

- 🌱 I'm currently learning Machine Learning and Data Analysis in GCP
+ 🌱 I'm currently learning Machine Learning and Data Analysis in GCP as well as Go

  Languages and Tools: